dem-account-git-github/full-stack-Web-Dev-MERN/Frontend Development/HTML (Level 2)/notes.md

 Eg of Inline Elements - Anchor Tags, Image Tags

 ## Div Elements
-Div Elements are also known as Content Division Elements
+Div Elements are also known as Content Division Elements.
+It is a container used to hold other HTML elements or group elements together.
+It is a Block Element.

+## Span Elements
+Span Elements are also generic containers used to hold other HTML elements or group elements together.
+It is an Inline Element.